-KDHE has reissued the Kansas General Permit for Stormwater Runoff Associated with Industrial Activity effective November 1, 2011 through October 31, 2016.
+The current Kansas General Permit for Stormwater Runoff Associated with Industrial Activity is effective from November 1, 2011 through October 31, 2016.
 Upon expiration, the general permit will be re-issued.
 The re-issued permit and forms contain new and additional requirements.

 Owners or operators of new or existing unpermitted facilities subject to regulation of stormwater runoff associated with industrial activity as defined in 40 CFR 122.26(b)(14) or are otherwise designated by KDHE must utilize the new Notice of Intent (NOI) form to apply for and obtain coverage under the industrial stormwater general permit S-ISWA-1111-1.
 After October 31, 2016, the new forms for Industrial Stormwater General Permit S-ISWA-1611-1 shall be used.

 Existing facilities that have not submitted an NOI form and obtained coverage under a previous Kansas General Permit for Stormwater Runoff Associated with Industrial Activity (facilities that have submitted historical individual applications, EPA group applications, or Notice of Intent (NOI) forms in the past but have not received an Authorized NOI since KDHE began issuing permits in September 1, 2006) do not have authorization to discharge stormwater from industrial activities, and need to submit an NOI and permit fee to obtain coverage.

 The principal requirement of the Kansas General Permit for Stormwater Runoff from Industrial Activity is for the owner to develop, implement and maintain a Stormwater Pollution Prevention Plan (SWPPP).